-- This is similar to identify theft with credit cards.
-Medical identity theft is also a big problem.
-It costs time and money to resolve the issue.
-It can also compromise your safety if someone steals your information to get services or submit false claims.
-The thief could use up all your benefits, and then you wouldn’t be able to use them when you need care.
-Plus, a compromised health record could put you at risk for receiving treatments you don’t actually need or even keep you from getting life insurance in the future.
+If someone steals your information to get services, they could use up all your benefits, leaving you without them when you actually need care.
+A compromised health record also puts you at risk for getting treatments you don’t need and can keep you from getting life insurance in the future.

 - Keeping a close eye on doctors’ billing patterns for weird or suspicious charges